igarashitm/camel-x12-837-poc/README.md

 # X12 837 message handling with Camel PoC

-The purpose of this PoC is to demonstrate reading and writing X12 837 EDI message in Camel Route with using Smooks DFDL support, as well as letting Kaoto DataMapper participate in.
+The purpose of this PoC is to demonstrate reading and writing X12 837 EDI message in Camel Route with using Apache Camel DFDL Dataformat support, as well as letting Kaoto DataMapper participate in.

 The most important piece in this PoC is the [DFDL (Data Format Definition Language) schema file](02.x12-837/X12-837P.dfdl.xsd) which describes the ruleset for transforming between EDI data and XML.
 Since DFDL is just an **annotated XML schema**, once it's defined appropriately, it can be directly attached as a **Kaoto DataMapper Document schema**, and perform visual data mapping from that point.

-In the future, we can explore to integrate Smooks step into Kaoto DataMapper step.
-For example, when you attach a DFDL schema in DataMapper, it automatically creates a camel-smooks sub-step inside the DataMapper step so that user can immediately start working on data mappings with EDI formats.
+In the future, we can explore to integrate the marshal/unmarshalstep with the DFDL DataFormat into Kaoto DataMapper step.
+For example, when you attach a DFDL schema in DataMapper, it automatically creates a marshal/unmarshal sub-step inside the DataMapper step so that user can immediately start working on data mappings with EDI formats.

 In this PoC, we only created [an example schema for X12 837P](02.x12-837/X12-837P.dfdl.xsd).
 We hope this PoC help you to start creating a real world solution for your X12 837P use case, handle other X12 transaction sets and even other standards such as EDIFACT in a similar way.